 Add this to the rest of the negative experiences I’ve had in hospital and I’ve come to a few conclusions.
 One, I will never voluntary admit myself to hospital.
 And two, I will never knowingly say anything to a doctor that is likely to get me committed to hospital.
 That means I never disclose to doctors when I’m having thoughts of suicide.
 Again, not sure how that situation helps anyone.

-When I was a little younger and a little less jaded, I tried to campaign to change the legislation.
+When I was a little younger and a little less jaded, I tried to campaign to challenge this legislated stigma.
 I was in grad school at the time and one of my courses touched on policy briefs, so I wrote a policy brief citing legislation from other jurisdictions and relevant case law.
 I sent it to anyone that I thought might be willing to read it.
 My provincial nurses union and professional advocacy association didn’t even have the courtesy to respond with an acknowledgement.
 A couple of organizations expressed an interest and did take the issue to the government, but didn’t get anywhere.
 I don’t know what else is in my power to do.